rocketstack-matt/songs-you-should-know/README.md

 # Songs you should know

-For some reason I don't recall, I decided that each day my sons (Cillian and Fintan) and I should listen to one song that they should know.
+For some reason I don't recall, I decided that each day my sons (Cillian and Fintan) and I should listen to one song that they should know each day.
 This is a record of those songs.

 * 2025-11-19: Paradise City (Guns N' Roses)